CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 ##### Form name:
     UpdateCompany()
 ##### Functionality:
-    This form has all the functionality found on the ''AddCompanyForm()' Form, yet the 'UpdateCompany()' Form was created first.
+    This form has all the functionality found on the 'AddCompanyForm()' Form, yet the 'UpdateCompany()' Form was created first.
 This form gets instantiated using the details from a specific entry in the 'company' SQL table.
 ##### Fields:
     date_posted, job_role, emp_type, job_ref, job_description, job_perks, tech_stack, salary, user_notes, platform, job_url.
 ##### An instance where this method is called: